alkem-io/website/content/en/about-investors-information/index.md

     content:
       title: TAKING OFF WITH IMPACT INVESTORS WHO...
       text: |-
-        Want to create a better and safer future.
-While earning 3x-5x returns from a business backed by powerful trends in society.
+        Want to create a better and safer future while earning 3x-5x returns from a business backed by powerful trends in society.
         [A small "View investor one pager" button]

         **ARE WE HAPPY WITH THE FUTURE OF SOCIETY BEING DRIVEN BY PROFIT-MAXIMIZING BIG TECH?**